hifocus/instapp/README.md

 3. `cd path/to/repo/Get`
 4. `jekyll s`

-## Sponsored the Development of HXCO Get
+## Sponsored the Development of Get Apps

 Honestly, this project is not complicated and may not be worth your donation to us.
-In this case, [star](https://github.com/hxco/Get/stargazers "star") might be a good choice!
+In this case, [star](https://github.com/hifocus/get/stargazers "star") might be a good choice!

 But if you really want to donate us, you are more than welcome to do so.